PatrickLang/kubernetes-windows-dev/README.md

 Windows has it's own Kubernetes special interest group (SIG).
 The weekly meeting schedule, agenda and past recordings are all on the [SIG-Windows community page](https://github.com/kubernetes/community/tree/master/sig-windows).

-For v1.13, the sole focus is on getting Kubernetes stable and fixing outstanding conformance bugs.
-This [GitHub project board](https://github.com/PatrickLang/k8s-project-management/projects/1) tracks the work in these areas.
+This [GitHub project board](https://github.com/orgs/kubernetes/projects/8) shows the backlog and work-in progress for the current release.

 ### Features and Bugs

-Major features and bugs are tracked in [Windows K8s roadmap](https://trello.com/b/rjTqrwjl/windows-k8s-roadmap) trello board, and updated in the weekly SIG-Windows meetings.
+Major features and bugs are tracked in [GitHub project board](https://github.com/orgs/kubernetes/projects/8), and updated in the weekly SIG-Windows meetings.
 If the items linked to the cards aren't assigned, feel free to assign them to yourself and get started hacking on them.
 For more up to date details, you can query for open issues & PRs with the [sig/windows label](https://github.com/kubernetes/kubernetes/labels/sig%2Fwindows) in kubernetes/kubernetes.

 ### Testing

-We're currently working on bringing daily and PR tests up using Prow, Kubetest, and the other tools in [kubernetes/test-infra](https://github.com/kubernetes/test-infra).
-The [Windows Kubernetes E2E Test](https://trello.com/b/QexBE5HK/windows-kubernetets-ee-testing) board on Trello has the current progress.
+The current test results are available on [TestGrid].
+These are run by Prow on a periodic basis, using the [SIG-Windows Job Definitions]

+If you want to learn more about the Kubernetes test infrastructure, it's best to start with the [test-infra docs] and this [intro from SIG-Testing].

 ### Documentation and samples

-There are some documentation topics listed in the [Windows K8s roadmap](https://trello.com/b/rjTqrwjl/windows-k8s-roadmap) trello board.
-Feel free to assign them (or contact us on Slack if you need help) and start writing.
-We definitely need documentation and samples for common scenarios including horizontal pod autoscaling, persistent volume claims, persistent sets, and applications using Kubernetes secrets and configmaps.

-> TODO: link master issue for Windows API tracking
+User documentation is kept in the [kubernetes/website] repo.
+The rendered version is at [docs.kubernetes.io].
+Here's the [Intro to Windows in Kubernetes].

 ## Required tools

 - [Git](https://git-scm.com/)
 - [Docker Community Edition](https://store.docker.com/search?type=edition&offering=community)
 - (optional but awesome) [Visual Studio Code](https://code.visualstudio.com/)
-- (for Windows 10 version 1709 or older) [Putty and Pageant](https://github.com/Azure/acs-engine/blob/master/docs/ssh.md#key-management-and-agent-forwarding-with-windows-pageant) for SSH
+- (for Windows 10 version 1709 or older) [Putty and Pageant](https://github.com/Azure/acs-engine/blob/master/docs/ssh.md#key-management-and-agent-forwarding-with-windows-pageant) for SSH.
+Windows 10 version 1803 and later have `ssh.exe` built-in which you may use instead.

 If you're using Windows, use "Git Bash" as your command-line environment for building.
 It can run the same bash scripts as on Linux & Mac, and will run the build containers using Docker for Windows.

 ## Building a cluster

-[ACS-Engine](https://github.com/Azure/acs-engine/) is what I typically use to deploy clusters.
-There's a [walkthrough](https://github.com/Azure/acs-engine/blob/master/docs/kubernetes/windows.md) available that I recommend for your first deployment.
+[AKS-Engine] is what I typically use to deploy clusters.
+There's a [AKS-Engine Windows Walkthrough] available that I recommend for your first deployment.
 The rest of this guide assumes you're using acs-engine, but the steps can easily be adapted to the other deployments.

-[Windows Kubernetes The Hard Way](https://github.com/pjh/kubernetes-the-hard-way) - Peter Hornyack has a guide available showing how to set up everything needed for a mixed Linux + Windows cluster on Google Cloud Platform.
+[Windows Kubernetes The Hard Way] - Peter Hornyack has a guide available showing how to set up everything needed for a mixed Linux + Windows cluster on Google Cloud Platform.

-[Kubernetes on Windows](https://docs.microsoft.com/en-us/virtualization/windowscontainers/kubernetes/getting-started-kubernetes-windows) - with host gateway routing.
-If you want full control over the whole process or don't want to take a dependency on a cloud provider and want to use the WinCNI reference plugin that's similar to kubenet, use this guide.
+[Intro to Windows in Kubernetes] - in the Kubernetes documentation also covers how to build an on-premises deployment

-### Example acs-engine apimodel
+### Example aks-engine apimodel

 This apimodel.json is a great starting point.
 It includes two optional settings: